2021 Annual Report

 Center Wide Highlights

-Wasatch Mental Health was founded in 1967 to provide quality mental health care for all individuals within Utah and Wasatch counties.
-Wasatch Mental Health is a comprehensive community mental health center.
+Wasatch Behavioral Health was founded in 1967 to provide quality mental health care for all individuals within Utah and Wasatch counties.
+Wasatch Behavioral Health is a comprehensive community behavioral health center.
 We offer an array of programs and services for children, teens and adults.

 If you have an emergency do not leave a message in the comment box.